Machine-Learning-for-Medical-Language/cnlp_llm/README.md

 The goal of this library is to consolidate, extend, and provide helpful wrappers around tools for training and evaluating decoder LLMs for clinical NLP.

->[!WARNING]
-Training/fine-tuning are not yet implemented!
-Stay tuned.

 ## Table of Contents

 - [cnlp\_llm](#cnlp_llm)